sean0x42/sean0x42/README.md

 #### 🔭 What I'm Working On

-- Full time software development at [nib](https://www.nib.com.au/).
+- Full time software development at [nib](https://www.nib.com.au/)
-- Actively brainstorming ideas for my next big project!
+- Finishing up my degree 📖
-- Blogging away
+- Working away at a new secret project! 🤫
+- Trying to find time for blog posts

 #### 🌱 Some Things I'm Learning

-- Rust!
-It's a fascinating newish programming language.
-- Serverless ⚡
+- Icon design
+- How to be a great software team member!

 #### 📫 Get In Touch